| Previous Page | Next Page | Index

 6 Jan 1827 employed in the West Indies.

-Vera Cruz 8 May 1827 Sailed for Tampico and England.
+8 May 1827 departed Vera Cruz for Tampico and England.

-Portsmouth 21 Jul 1827 Arrived from Vera Cruz with specie and cochineal.
+21 Jul 1827 arrived Portsmouth from Vera Cruz with specie and cochineal.

 29 Oct 1827 John Barrow, Admiralty Office, wrote to Lieut.
 Griffinhoofe, commanding HM Sloop Primrose, transmitting for information and guidance, a Copy of an Act, 5 Geo.
 IV. c.
 113, intituled, "An Act to amend and consolidate the Laws relating to the Abolition of the Slave-trade," with reference to the Treaties which have been entered into with Spain, Portugal, and The Netherlands, for the prevention of an illicit traffick in Slaves, and of which Copies are contained in the said Act; I am also to enclose to you 3 Instructions, signed by His Royal Highness, authorizing you, in conformity with the Treaties, to search Vessels bearing those Flags; in doing which, as well as in the whole of your conduct towards such Vessels, you are to be strictly governed by the said Treaties, and the Instructions attached to them.
 I am, &c.
 John Barrow.